haohaom1/BigelowResearch/README.md

 # BigelowResearch
 > Modelling the effect of Kelp on Ocean Chemistry and Mussel Growth

-This is the research I did for Bigelow Laboratory for Ocean Sciences, working closely with Professor Bruce Maxwell and Dr. Nichole Price
+This is the research I did for Bigelow Laboratory for Ocean Sciences, working closely with Professor Bruce Maxwell and Dr. Nichole Price.

 ### Summary